peterviergutz/pattern/README.md

 # Pattern

-A simple library to parse placeholders in a string to an array of named values.
 Useful to extract variables from a filename following a naming convention or parsing values from a SQL string.

-Adapted from Botman's way of hearing commands.
+Adapted from [botmans](https://github.com/botman/botman)'s way of hearing commands.

 ## Installation